kokoben/fingerprint_weather/README.md

 - Replace Rails view templates with React or Vue.

-- Implement a simple interface that allows an “admin” to review, add, or remove items from the cache.
+- Implement a simple interface that allows an “admin” to review, add, or remove locations from the cache (authentication is not required).

 ### Submitting the Completed Project